In order to be eligible, at the time of application, an applicant must be:

 In order to be eligible to participate in a Project GO overseas program, for the duration of the program successful applicants must:

 Remain in ROTC for the duration of the program.

-The applicant may not be employed by the U.S. federal government or any foreign government while receiving Project GO funding.
-This includes internships.
+Not be employed by the U.S. federal government or any foreign government.

-Active duty military (not participating in ROTC)
+Active duty military members (not participating in ROTC)

 Department of Defense Instruction (DoD) 1025.02, “National Security Education Program (NSEP) and NSEP Service Agreement" states that, "All NSEP award recipients who are government employees or members of the uniformed services at the time of award must confirm that they have resigned from such employment or service before receiving support for their NSEP-funded overseas study.
 These stipulations apply to all individuals, including employees of a department, agency, or entity of the U.S. Government and members of the uniformed services, including members of a Reserve Component of the uniformed services.
 Reserve Officer Training Corps (ROTC) participants who are also members of a Reserve Component must be in an inactive, non-drilling status during the course of their NSEP-funded overseas study.